A delectable, super easy French Apple Tart with Puff Pastry is perfect when you need a dessert in a pinch. No slaving away in the kitchen needed!

 A couple of shortcuts will make this easy fall dessert one of your go-to recipes when autumn comes around!
 Store-bought puff pastry and an apricot jam glaze make this recipe a cinch!

 Made with puff pastry, you don’t have to mess with rolling out a pastry crust like in typical tarts.
 Sliced apples are arranged over the top, then a generous dose of sugar is sprinkled over the fruit.
 Dotted with butter and baked till the apples are tender, the warm tart is glazed with doctored up jam for another layer of flavor.
+So darn easy!

-Tips for Making an Easy Apple Tart
+Tips for Making this Tart

 - With so few ingredients in this dessert, it’s imperative to use top-notch products.
 Look for the best puff pastry you can find.
 Pepperidge Farm will do in a pinch, but an all-butter variety like Dufour or Trader Joe’s brand will definitely produce a superior dessert.
 Definitely look at the back of the box and examine the list of ingredients.